JRL-CARI-CNR-UNIBS/state_observers/README.md

 - **Kalman Filter**: Implements a discrete-time Kalman Filter for linear systems.
 - **ROS 2 Pluginlib Integration**: Observers and their parameter classes are available as ROS 2 plugins.
 - **Parameter Classes**: Separate parameter classes manage configuration parameters for observers.
-- **Example Usage**: Includes test examples demonstrating how to use the observers.

 ## Classes and Plugins